Immunization Information for Healthcare Professionals

 Reporting Adverse Events

 The BCCDC Immunization Manual: Part 5: Adverse Events Following Immunization provides guidance on reportable events.
-All adverse events following immunization that meet the reporting criteria must be reported to the local Health Unit.
-For more information, see CVP Reporting Process.
+All adverse events following immunization that meet the reporting criteria must be reported to the local Health Unit

 When an adverse event following immunization is reported to you: